X-Men: Mutant Academy: Characters

+The game features nine selectable characters from the X-Men universe in both versions, plus one PlayStation exclusive character and two Game Boy exclusive characters.
+In the PlayStation version, players must unlock the ability to use the boss characters outside of versus mode; in the Game Boy version, two characters are hidden and can only be unlocked via cheat codes.

 Reception

 The PlayStation version of X-Men: Mutant Academy received mixed-to-positive reviews by critics.
 However, the Game Boy Color version received mostly negative reviews.
 Many critics and fans criticized the Game Boy Color version for its lack of difficulty, and its similarity to Street Fighter Alpha.
 Despite the criticism, some praised the graphics in the game.
 Unlike the handheld version, the PlayStation version was widely praised for the gameplay, the enemy AI, and the graphics, but it was criticized for its similarity to Capcom video games, such as Street Fighter.